2. Understanding Topology

 Third

-folder and give the above a go, does it work?
+week2/week2.pyin Spyder and give the above a go, does it work?

 Pretty good eh?
-This is much quicker and simpler than writing out a separate print statement for every word, especially if you have lots and lots of items in the list, or if you don’t know how long the list is going to be ahead of time (which is a common situation in programming)
+This is much quicker and simpler than writing out a separate print statement for every word, especially if you have lots and lots of items in the list, or if you don’t know how long the list is going to be ahead of time (which is a common situation in programming).

 A common variation on this is where you want to do something a certain number of times, but do not have a list upon which to base your loop.
-The simple way around this is to create a list when can then be looped through, which you can do with the range()
+The simple way around this is to create a list to give it, which you can do with the range() function. range() simply creates a list of consecutive numbers, starting at 0, that is the length that you request with an argument (arguments** are the values that you put between the brackets in a Python **function).
+For example:

 print(list(range(10)))